dark-side/sports-hub/sports_hub_portal/web_application_features/articles_user_side/user_stories/view_an_article/README.md

 Then I see the following:
   1. Article photo
   2. Photo, article headline, and metadata (including author and source) in the upper-right corner of the photo (see mockup)
-  3. Social network share buttons: <b>Facebook</b>, <b>Twitter</b>, <b>Google +</b>, next to the <b>Share</b> button in the headline above the article photo
-  4. Article content under the photo
+  3. Article content under the photo
-  5. The comments section under the article content
-  6. More articles section under the comment section
+  4. More articles section under the comment section
 </pre>

+## Style guides

+Follow [a link](https://www.figma.com/proto/0zkkf5WC77OSpvyD6YXpFE/Style-guides?page-id=0%3A1&node-id=19%3A5368&viewport=266%2C48%2C0.54&scaling=min-zoom&starting-point-node-id=19%3A5368) to the style guides

 ## Mockups